thecollectiverenaissance/SVS-bot/README.md

 Bot for SVS.
 New features may be added.

 ## Commands:
-.info - creates an embed with server information syntax - `.info "name" "description" "server invite" "server icon url"`
+.info - creates an embed with server information.

+syntax - `.info "name" "description" "server invite" "server icon url"`